Unlike most other states, Florida celebrates Arbor Day on the third Friday in January.

 They shade the house in the summer so that the air conditioner doesn’t run all the damn time.

-They provide wind breaks for other plants in the yard so they don’t get all beat up.
+They provide wind breaks for other plants in the yard so they don’t get all beaten down.

-They clean the air, the ground and the water by filtering out and breaking down pollutants.
+They clean the air, the ground and the water by filtering out and breaking down pollutants so we can live greener and more healthy.

 One would have thought that people have always known that trees are good things, but at some point in the past that must not have been so evident.